Choosing the Best Sunscreen

 UVA rays (which pass through window glass) penetrate deeper into the dermis, the thickest layer of the skin.
 UVA rays can cause suppression of the immune system, which interferes with the immune system’s ability to protect you against the development and spread of skin cancer.
 UVA exposure also is known to lead to signs of premature aging of the skin, such as wrinkling and age spots.

 UVB rays are the sun’s burning rays (which are blocked by window glass) and are the primary cause of sunburn.
 A good way to remember it is that UVA rays are the aging rays and UVB rays are the burning rays.
-Excessive exposure to both forms of UV rays can lead to the development of skin cancer.
+Excessive exposure to both forms of UV rays can lead to developing skin cancer.

 The United States Department of Health and Human Services has declared ultraviolet (UV) radiation from the sun and artificial sources, such as tanning beds and sun lamps, as a known carcinogen (cancer-causing substance).5